createshift/fe-developer-tech-test-2024/README.md

 - Can you break out the `.roadmap-card` HTML into it's own Vue component?
 - Using the CSS-based design system defined in `css/global.css` can you add some styles to the newly created roadmap card component?
 - Can you add some code to render each card's objectives, as displayed in the design?
-- Can you add some code to allow the user to update the roadmap title?
+- Can you utilize the Vuex store to allow the user to individually update the titles of each roadmap card?

 ## Design reference